Opportunities

 Overview

-The CUNY Climate Assembly Project (CCAP) is a deliberative democracy initiative that empowers CUNY students to shape climate futures at CUNY and beyond.
+The CUNY Climate Assembly Project on Waste at Hunter College (CCAP) is a deliberative democracy initiative that empowers Hunter students to shape sustainable waste strategies on campus and beyond.

 What is a Climate Assembly?